 - Advanced math skills (linear algebra, Bayesian statistics, group theory)

-- Strong written and verbal communications.
+- Strong written and verbal communication.

 Roles and Responsibilities of a machine learning engineer